 It gives rise to various questions-

-Why they should not go to school?
+Why should they not go to school?

 Is education not as important for them as much it is for boys?